alejandra-sofia-dbb/disaster-tweets-nlp/README.md

 - **Supervised learning** using Random Forest achieved a validation accuracy of **97.3%**.
 - **Unsupervised learning** using NMF also provided insights into latent topics in the articles but achieved lower classification accuracy compared to supervised methods.

-## Files in the repository

-- `bbc_news_classification.ipynb`: Jupyter notebook containing the code for data preprocessing, model building, and evaluation.

 ## Key references:
 Mikolov, T., Chen, K., Corrado, G., & Dean, J. (2013).
 Efficient Estimation of Word Representations in Vector Space. arXiv:1301.3781.
 Mikolov, T., Sutskever, I., Chen, K., Corrado, G. S., & Dean, J. (2013).
 Distributed Representations of Words and Phrases and their Compositionality.
 NIPS 2013.